Suzie Zuzek: Legacy

 In 2019 the Cooper Hewitt, Smithsonian Design Museum curated an exhibition dedicated to Zuzek's work, including her graphite and watercolor designs and drawings featuring floral motifs and a wide range of novelty themes such as animals, cosmology, and mythical creatures.
-Titled "Suzie Zuzek for Lilly Pulitzer: The Prints That Made the Fashion Brand", the show firmly placed Zuzek's textiles in context as a key aspect of Pulitzer's success.
-The curator, Susan Brown, told W magazine that Zuzek's work was widely known and recognized, and had had a "major impact on the social history and the material culture of the 1960s and ’70s", but that like many textile designers, her name had gone unheard and unknown, and this was a rare opportunity to give her due credit.
+Titled Suzie Zuzek for Lilly Pulitzer: The Prints That Made the Fashion Brand, the exhibit placed Zuzek's textiles in context as a key aspect of Pulitzer's success.
+The curator, Susan Brown, told W magazine that Zuzek's work was widely known and recognized, and had had a "major impact on the social history and the material culture of the 1960s and '70s", but that like many textile designers, her name had gone unheard and unknown, and this was a rare opportunity to give her due credit.
 The Museum also permanently acquired a group of ten Zuzek drawings.
 Suzie Zuzek for Lilly Pulitzer: The Artist Behind an Iconic American Fashion Brand, 1962-1985 by Susan Brown and Caroline Rennolds Milbank was published by Rizzoli Electa in 2020.

 In addition to the Zuzek designs in the Cooper Hewitt Museum, other museums holding Zuzek's work with credit include the RISD Museum and the Victoria and Albert Museum.
 In 2023, Christie's auction house offered 43 of Zuzek's designs for sale.